How to include the Vary HTTP header

 Many web servers add Vary HTTP headers to content by default.
-The Vary HTTP header allows applications to vary content based on the type of browser or other client property, which makes it difficult to cache content.
-As a Best Practices setting, AMD assumes that all content is cacheable and removes the Vary HTTP header by default before caching content.
+This header lets applications vary content based on the browser in use, or other client properties.
+Unfortunately, this makes it difficult to cache content for quicker delivery.
+As a best practices setting, AMD assumes that all content is cacheable and removes the Vary HTTP header by to allow for caching.

 - Click the Add Behavior button.

 - Type "Remove" in the Search available behaviors field to filter the behaviors listed.

 - Select the Remove Vary Header behavior, and click the Insert Behavior button.

 - Set the Remove Vary Header slider to "Off".

 As a result, content is treated as uncacheable.
 Instead, AMD assumes the Vary HTTP header contains instructions specific to the particular type of client.